mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Crafting the .gitlab-ci.yml file

-GitLab CI/CD pipelines are configured using a YAML file called .gitlab-ci.yml within each project.
-The [.gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/) file defines the structure and order of the pipelines.
+GitLab CI/CD pipelines are configured using a YAML file called ".gitlab-ci.yml" within each project.
+The[".gitlab-ci.yml"](https://docs.gitlab.com/ee/ci/yaml/) file defines the structure and order of the pipelines.

-In a .gitlab-ci.yml file in the root of your project, place the following code and replace the #S3Bucket# with an S3 bucket name where you would like to place your package:
+In a ".gitlab-ci.yml" file in the root of your project, place the following code and replace the #S3Bucket# with an S3 bucket name where you would like to place your package:

 ```yaml
 image: python:latest